Euro's big four seek way out of crisis in Rome

-ROME (Reuters) - The leaders of Germany, France, Italy and Spain met in Rome on Friday seeking ways to restore confidence in the euro zone ahead of a full EU summit next week, which Italy’s prime minister called a defining moment.
+ROME (Reuters) - The leaders of Germany, France, Italy and Spain will try to find common ground in Rome on Friday to restore confidence in the euro zone ahead of a full EU summit next week, which Italy’s prime minister called a defining moment.

-Dangerously high Spanish borrowing costs have eased a little on market hopes for policy initiatives at the Brussels summit on June 28/29.
-If it falls short, Madrid may be pushed closer to eventually needing a sovereign bailout.
+Dangerously high borrowing costs for Spain and Italy have eased a little on market hopes for policy initiatives at the Brussels summit on June 28/29.
+If it falls short, both countries may be pushed closer to eventually needing sovereign bailouts.

-Without a successful summit, “there would be progressively greater speculative attacks on individual countries, with harassment of the weaker countries”, Italy’s Mario Monti said in an interview carried in a number of European newspapers ahead of the mini-summit, at which German Chancellor Angela Merkel is likely to come under pressure from her three peers.
+Without a successful summit, “there would be progressively greater speculative attacks on individual countries, with harassment of the weaker countries,” Italy’s Mario Monti said in an interview carried in a number of European newspapers ahead of the mini-summit, at which German Chancellor Angela Merkel is likely to be outnumbered.

 “A large part of Europe would find itself having to continue to put up with very high interest rates that would then impact on the states and also indirectly on firms.
 This is the direct opposite of what is needed for economic growth,” Monti said.